ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/08-Training-our-ML-agents.md

 1. Here's a run down of some of the more interesting parameters:

     * _Boss Battle_ : The name of the behavior that is training within our script that we are running.
-This matches the name we used earlier in the script component _BehaviourParamters_ property _BehaviourName_.
+This matches the name we used earlier in the script component _BehaviourParameters_ property _BehaviourName_.

     * _Step_: How many steps/iteration have happened so far.